 Know Your Legal Options as A Burn or Fire Victim

-A San Diego Personal injury lawyer can help if you are in a time of need.
+A San Diego Personal injury and car accident lawyer can help if you are in a time of need.
 If you or someone close to you is a victim of burns or a fire-related incident in a commercial establishment, you should consult a burn injuries lawyer to determine whether the commercial establishment can be held liable for your injuries.
 The severity of your injuries will help determine the amount of damages you may receive.

 We encourage you to answer the questions in our online form so one of our lawyers can personally review your case.